Hoabinhian: Genetic links to ancient and modern East and Southeast Asian populations

 Phylogenetic position of the Hoabinhian lineage among other Eastern Eurasians.

 Hoabinhian ancestry is described to be deeply diverged from the common ancestor of present-day East and Southeast Asians.

-As of 2022, only two ancient DNA samples have been extracted from individuals excavated in Hoabinhian contexts: one specimen from Pha Faen in Bolikhamxay Province, Laos (7888 ± 40 BP) and one from Gua Cha in Ulu Kelantan, Malaysia (4319 ± 64 BP).
-While the Upper Paleolithic origins of this Hoabinhian ancestry represented by the two samples are unknown, Hoabinhian ancestry has been found to be related to the main 'East Asian' ancestry component found in most modern East and Southeast Asians, although deeply diverged from it.
+As of 2026, only two ancient DNA samples have been extracted from individuals excavated in Hoabinhian contexts: one specimen from Pha Faen in Bolikhamsai Province, Laos (7888 ± 40 BP) and one from Gua Cha in Kelantan, Malaysia (4319 ± 64 BP).
+While the Upper Paleolithic origins of the ancestral lineage represented by the two Hoabinhian samples are unknown, this Hoabinhian lineage has been found to be related to the main "East Asian" lineage associated with most modern-day East and Southeast Asians, although deeply diverged from it.

 Hoabinhian ancestry has been described as a "deeply branching East Asian ancestry" and inferred to represent the indigenous pre-Neolithic hunter-gatherer groups of large parts of Southeast Asia.
-They display the high genetic affinities with the Upper Paleolithic Tianyuan man from northern China, the Jōmon people of Japan, the Andamanese Onge and Jarawa, the Semang (also known as "Malaysian Negritos") and the Maniq in the interior of the Malay Peninsula.
+They display high genetic affinities with the Andamanese Onge, Jarawa and Semang (also known as "Malaysian Negritos") and Maniq, as well as the Upper Paleolithic Tianyuan man from Northern China and the Jōmon people of Japan.
 In modern populations, the Maniq people have one of the highest Hoabinhian-related ancestry although they have about 35% East Asian-related ancestry.
+Austroasiatic-speaking populations in India were also found to have notable genetic affinities with Hoabinhian-related ancestry.

-The emergence of Neolithic civilization in Southeast Asia coincided with mass migrations from southern China.
-Neolithic Mainland Southeast Asian samples predominantly have East Asian ancestry related to ancient populations from southern China, but many of these samples also display a smaller degree of admixture with Hoabinhian-related ancestry.
-In modern populations, this admixture of East Asian and Hoabinhian-related ancestry is most strongly associated with Austroasiatic-speaking groups and can also be reproduced in models where Onge samples are taken as proxies for Hoabinhian ancestry.
+The emergence of Neolithic civilization in Southeast Asia is associated with population movements between southern China and Southeast Asia.
+Neolithic Mainland Southeast Asian samples can be modeled as having predominantly East Asian-related ancestry similar to ancient populations from southern China, but many of these samples can also be modeled to display a smaller degree of Hoabinhian-related ancestry.
+In modern populations, this profile of East Asian and more deeply diverged Hoabinhian-related ancestry is most strongly associated with Austroasiatic-speaking groups and can also be reproduced in models where Onge samples are taken as proxies for Hoabinhian ancestry.
+According to a 2026 study, modern samples of Mainland Southeast Asian populations can be modeled as having less Hoabinhian-related ancestry compared to ancient samples, possibly due to later varying contact and gene flow with South or East Asian-related populations.